National Patient Blood Management Implementation Strategy 2017-2024

 - Acute Transfusion Reactions Poster - guidance for the identification and management of acute transfusion reactions

-- Lanyard Cards (Acute Transfusion Reactions Card/Blood Prescribing Card/Warfarin Reversal Card) - bedside resources to assist with blood component prescription, acute transfusion reaction management and warfarin reversal.
+- Quick reference cards (Acute Transfusion Reactions Blood compatibility /Blood Prescribing/Warfarin Reversal) - bedside resources to assist with blood component prescription, acute transfusion reaction management and warfarin reversal.

 The Preoperative Anaemia Case Study is intended to inform healthcare practitioners, health educators, health service managers and policy makers about preoperative anaemia screening.
 This resource provides a wealth of ideas and links to help hospitals use clinical practice improvement methods to implement an anaemia screening based on evidence-based recommendations in the Patient Blood Management Guidelines: Module 2: Perioperative.